Three Key Performance Indicators for Monitoring Reverse Osmosis Units

 In the graph below, the red line indicates feedwater temperature, and the green line indicates pump pressure.

-As feedwater temperature decreases, RO pressure increases because of water’s reduced viscosity.
+As feedwater temperature decreases, RO pressure increases because of water’s increased viscosity.
 More importantly, the membrane pores begin to tighten up in cooler temperatures, causing pumping pressure to increase and permeate conductivity to decrease slightly.

 According to the DuPont FilmTec RO manual, page 130, “if you wait too long, cleaning may not restore the membrane element performance successfully.
 In addition, the time between cleanings becomes shorter as the membrane elements will foul or scale more rapidly.”